Umbrella Company Mortgages

 • The contract between you and the umbrella company

-Affordability for contractors using umbrella companies can be tricky, as different lenders will apply different calculations when working out how much they think you can afford to borrow.
+Affordability for contractors using umbrella companies can be tricky, as lenders will apply different calculations when determining how much they think you can afford to borrow.

-As a broad rule of thumb, most will limit borrowing at 4.5 times your annual salary equivalent, although it is possible to get higher income multiples in some circumstances, such as 5 times your salary.
-Other regular financial commitments such as loans, credit cards and car finance may also be factored in.
+As a broad rule of thumb, most will limit borrowing to 4.5 times your annual salary equivalent.
+However, it is possible to get higher income multiples in some circumstances, such as 5 times your salary.
+Regular financial commitments like loans, credit cards, and car finance may also be considered.

-Our mortgage calculator can give you a rough idea of what you might be able to borrow, but keep in mind these figures are for illustration only.
+Our mortgage calculator can give you a rough idea of what you can borrow, but remember, these figures are for illustration only.
 Your broker will be able to provide you with more bespoke calculations.

 Contractor Mortgage Calculator